rafaelszp/rafaelszp/README.md

 - 👀 I’m interested in Software Architecture and DevOps
 - 🌱 I’m currently improving my knowledge in Kubernetes, Linkerd, DevOps and Microservices fields.
 I even implantend Kubernetes as main application platform in the company I work for, and it's been great since.
 - 📫 How to reach me: by this github acccount, by my gitlab account (/rafaelszp),  by twitter(@szp_rafael) or by LinkedIn (https://br.linkedin.com/in/rafaelszp)
+- I'm also writing articles while learning about new technologies I'm studying.
+If you're interested in seeing some of it, please visit: [https://rafaelszp.github.io](https://rafaelszp.github.io/)

 <!---
 rafaelszp/rafaelszp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.